 In the CV-WIRE mode, if the feeder being used has a voltage control when the wire feeder control cable is connected to the 14-Pin Connector, the auto-sensing circuit automatically makes OUTPUT CONTROL inactive and the wire feeder voltage control active.
-Otherwise, the OUTPUT CONTROL is used to preset the voltage When in the TOUCH START TIG mode and when an Amptrol is connected to the 6-Pin Connector, the OUTPUT dial is used to set the maximum current range of the CURRENT CONTROL of the Amptrol.
+Otherwise, the OUTPUT CONTROL is used to preset the voltage is used to set the maximum current range of the CURRENT CONTROL of the Amptrol.